 We have come up with an article to know everything about the ELISA including its types, advantages/disadvantages, and its role in life science.
 Scroll down the complete article to get the full information on ELISA.

-ELISA Full Form
+ELISA Full Form: Introduction

 The enzyme-linked immunosorbent assay (ELISA) is a very sensitive method for detecting and quantifying a wide range of substances, including antibodies, antigens, proteins, glycoproteins, and hormones.